KomodoHQ/komodo-operations-handbook/investment.md

 4. How can we make our applications easier to support?
 How can we understand and expose the current working state of our applications to customers?

   - Constant, ongoing maintenance with dedicated time just to keep stuff up to date (not features, tweaks etc)
-  - Control dependancies and versions
+  - Control dependencies and versions
-  - Add monitoring tools for dependancies
+  - Add monitoring tools for dependencies
   - Be aware of and notified of important changes affecting our applications
   - Dedicated support team dealing with errors / bug reports
   - Application and infrastructure monitoring solutions
-  - Dont support old systems - stay modern
+  - Don't support old systems - stay modern
   - Dedicated support channels
   - Clear bug reports
   - More public betas